 Windows’ wrapping was damaged when the contractor was jamming the oversized windows in during the first installation that failed, taking the windows out, and after reinstalling and jamming the windows in again.

-The window silicone the contractor used to fill the gaps between the wall and the window’s sill is falling out by chucks and you can see through the holes.
+The window silicone the contractor used to fill the gaps between the wall and the window’s sill is falling out in chucks and you can see through the holes.

 Due to the shoddy and incomplete work by the contractor, our house is less safe and in much worse condition.
 We are also in a financial burden to repair the damages.